-\\Please Note: A single student could have received multiple services, and, if so, the services could have been received in different quarters or spanned multiple quarters.
-Therefore, the total number of students who received services during a quarter might not equal the total of the number of students who received each of the services that quarter.
-Also, the number of students receiving services during the year may not equal the total of the numbers who received them each quarter.\\ that may be further explored through individualized Vocational Rehabilitation Services.
+Pre-Employment Transition Services (Pre-ETS) provide students with disabilities a generalized early start to career exploration and assist in identifying career interests that may be further explored through individualized Vocational Rehabilitation Services.
+They are the earliest set of services available to students with disabilities who are eligible or potentially eligible for VR services, are short-term in nature and assist students with disabilities in identifying career interests that may be further explored through individualized Vocational Rehabilitation (VR) services.
 Pre-ETS are provided through a continuum of service options by VR staff and community rehabilitation providers in collaboration with state and local education agencies to students with disabilities who need those services and are eligible or potentially eligible for VR services, as an earlier start to job exploration.
-OVR provides Pre-ETS to students with disabilities in Pennsylvania, ages 14-21 (in accordance with Commonwealth transition laws).
+OVR provides Pre-ETS to students with disabilities in Pennsylvania, ages 14-22 (in accordance with Commonwealth transition laws).
 Pre-ETS help students with disabilities learn about themselves, practice work skills, explore training options and choose jobs.
 These services are offered to students with disabilities who are potentially eligible or already determined eligible for individualized VR services through an assigned Vocational Counselor.
 Pre-ETS are meant to supplement, not replace, Transition Services a student may be receiving through a school or service provider.
 The 5 required Pre-ETS include: